Kree: Death of the Inhumans

 It is revealed that at some point the Supreme Intelligence had sent a Kree contingency away to explore and chart the Universe in order to find purchase and grow the name of Hala throughout the stars.
 The mission took generations and currently those among the contingency had never seen or set foot on their home planet, only able to dream of it.
 Eventually they finally returned to Hala, only to find it in ruins.
 They eliminated Ronan, exiled those loyal to him and decided to use the Inhumans as part of their plans to rebuild Hala and bring a new dawn to the Kree Empire.
 To that effect, they designed Vox, a new kind of Inhuman which have all the powers of an Inhuman but none of the humanity, initiating in the process a campaign of terror that killed thousands of Inhumans.
-It was later revealed that the Kree soldiers behind Vox had actually captured Ronan the Accuser and those loyal to him to be experimented on.
+It was later revealed that the Kree soldiers behind Vox had actually captured Ronan and those loyal to him to be experimented on.
 After breaking free and killing some Kree soldiers, Black Bolt finds where Ronan, now a cyborg, is being held and kills him out of mercy.
-During the Inhuman Royal Family's final assault on the Kree, Vox sent an army of brainwashed Inhumans to confront Black Bolt as he entered the location responsible for maintaining the Kree's control over the brainwashed Inhumans.
-Black Bolt was forced to use his powerful voice to wipe out everyone there in order to stop the Kree's plans.
-Vox and his Kree masters were eventually forced to retreat.
+Vox ordered an army of brainwashed Inhumans to fight Black Bolt when he entered the area where the Kree kept the brainwashed Inhumans under control during the Inhuman Royal Family's last attack on the Kree.
+To thwart the Kree's schemes, Black Bolt had to exterminate everyone there with his mighty voice.
+Eventually, Vox and his Kree masters had to go.